 Puto bumbong (black glutinous rice with coconut sugar) makes a perfect dessert for those with a mild sweet tooth.
 For a proper sugar rush, there’s leche flan or fruit salad, which is no ordinary bowl of berries in the Philippines.
 It’s a sweet, soupy dessert made with fruit cocktail and a condensed-milk-based sauce.
 Buko salad is another take that uses shredded young coconut.

-In Poland, Christmas Eve dinner is an hours-long affair called Wigilia.
-The meal is meant to begin when the first star, the Star of Bethlehem, appears in the sky, and it kicks off with everyone in the family breaking off a piece of the the opłatek, or Christmas wafer.
+In Poland, a traditional Christmas Eve dinner is an hours-long affair called Wigilia.
+The meal is meant to begin when the first star, the Star of Bethlehem, appears in the sky, and it kicks off with everyone in the family breaking off a piece of the opłatek, or Christmas wafer.

 Though early Wigilia celebrations featured an odd number of dishes, today’s dinners traditionally incorporate 12 dishes, one for each of the apostles and months of the year.
 Borscht (beetroot soup) is a holiday staple and may appear alongside other soups, like fish head, rye, or mushroom.
 Red meat is rarely served, but fish like carp, herring, and tench are inevitable.
 As are pierogies in true Polish fashion.
 Once everyone’s done feasting, it’s customary to exchange gifts under the tree on Christmas Eve, and some families end the night with midnight mass.